Mick Taylor: Personal life

 Taylor has been married twice and has two daughters.
-Chloe (born 6 January 1971) is a daughter by his first wife, Rose Millar.
-Taylor married Millar in 1975 after leaving the Stones, but the relationship was reportedly "on the rocks" before long and resulted in divorce only a few years later.
-Taylor's daughter, Emma, was born from a short relationship with an American woman, Susan McMinamin, who sang backing vocals with Taylor's band on one occasion.
+Chloe (born 6 January 1971) is a daughter by his first wife, Rose Millar (sister of Robin Millar).
+Taylor married Millar in 1975 after leaving the Stones, but the relationship was reportedly "in tatters" before long and resulted in divorce only a few years later.
+Taylor's daughter Emma was born from a short relationship with an American woman, Susan McMinamin, who sang backing vocals with Taylor's band on one occasion.
+Taylor is in a relationship with Marlies Damming.
+They live in Damming's home country of the Netherlands.